-An internship/practicum is a three credit course which include a classroom component with an instructor and 120-180 hours of work at an appropriate organization doing work related to the student's major.
-Once a student has located an internship, they will complete an Internship Eligibility Form and acquire all of the administrative signatures on the form that are required to approve the three credit internship/practicum course.
-When the Registrar received this completed form with signatures, the student will be enrolled in the internship/practicum course.
+An internship/practicum is a three or six credit course which include a classroom component with an instructor and 100-200 hours of work at an appropriate organization doing work related to the student's major.
+Once a student has located an internship, they will complete an Internship Eligibility Form and acquire all of the administrative signatures on the form that are required to approve the three or six credit internship/practicum course.
+When the Registrar receives this completed form with signatures, the student will be enrolled in the internship/practicum course.